-I have been to Cobb & Co once in my life, in the year of our lord 2016.
-On the way back from Wellington, we stopped in Taupo.
-Now there are a lot of fine establishments in Taupo to eat at, but I thought it would be fun to eat there.
+I have been to Cobb & Co once in my life, in 2016.
+On the way back from Wellington, we stopped in Taupō.
+Now there are a lot of fine establishments in Taupō to eat at, but I thought it would be fun to eat there.
 It would be a novelty!
 It would be a great story!

-Now, I am no restaurant critic or food snob, but I can tell you that when you go somewhere to eat because it would be fun or a novelty or a great story, you deserve exactly what you get.
-So on this Monday afternoon at about two, in a Cobb & Co that can conservatively seat about three hundred people, we were the only people there, and we had some fairly disappointing very English meals.
+I am no restaurant critic or food snob, but I know now that when you go somewhere to eat because it would be fun or a novelty or a great story, you deserve exactly what you get.
+So on this Monday afternoon in a Cobb & Co that could conservatively seat about 300 people, we were the only people there, and we had some fairly disappointing, very English meals.

-It is twelve minutes of footage that made me both very hungry and also made me never want to eat again.
-The concept of food is now alien to me, and the thought of putting that food inside my body an act of self-harm and violence.
+It is 12 minutes of footage that made me want to never eat again.
+The concept of food is now alien to me; the thought of putting that food inside my body an act of self-harm.

-00:00 – We are introduced Robb Brecht, Cobb & Co Sales and Advertising Manager, and the man who either chose to do this video or drew the most short straw.
+00:00 – We are introduced to Robb Brecht, Cobb & Co sales and advertising manager, and the man who either chose to do this video or drew the shortest straw.
 To say he is unsuited to the task is to be kind.
-I feel for this man, and what he must’ve gone through in the years since this video, the years since the fall of the Cobb Empire.
+I feel for this man, and what he must have gone through in the years since this video, the years since the fall of the Cobb Empire.

 00:47 – “There was a demand for healthier, lighter and fresher foods.”

-None of these requirements are met by the food shown to us in the next twelve minutes, I can promise you.
+None of these requirements are met by the food shown to us in the next 12 minutes, I can promise you.

 00:51 – “We found that people’s expectations differed from lunch to dinner.”
 If you introduced this man, circa 1985, to the concept of ‘gluten free’ or even vegetarianism, he would probably cry or cease to exist entirely.
 It would be like saying a demon’s name backwards.